Triple Crown of Thoroughbred Racing: Denmark

 Rossard was one of the most successful runners in Denmark's history, being a Grade One winner in the US.
 She later became a good broodmare, with her son Unusual Heat being a leading sire in California.

+Russia

+The Russian Triple Crown differs from other Triple Crowns in a major way by instead having its three jewels be spread out over three years.
+The Triple Crown consists of: